peejaywk/VinylRack/testing.md

 11. Repeat the above steps using a mobile device if possible.

 #### Test Notes
 On the My Profile page the default delivery information was updated and successfully saved.
 During the checkout process the correct information from my profile was displayed in the checkout form.
 The information was changed in the form and the update profile checkbox selected.
-After completing the checkout the it was confirmed that the default delivery information on the My Profile page had been updated with the new data.
+After completing the checkout it was confirmed that the default delivery information on the My Profile page had been updated with the new data.
 A minor change was made to the code during testing to sort the Order History by date descending.

 #### Test Results